 SCMs are designed to remove pollutants in a variety of ways.
 Some pollutants settle to the bottom of a structure where they need to be physically removed and some allow pollutants to be filtered and broken down by plants or soil where they may or may not need to be removed later.
 Different SCMs reduce pollutant at different rates and are best used in different situations.

 To understand the efficiency of SCMs to remove pollutants and how they are best used, the City of Charlotte tests them through the Pilot SCM program.
 Pictures and information on the different types of SCMs that have been tested are available on our Pilot Stormwater Control Measures page.

-The following list of SCMs are those that were built by Charlotte-Mecklenburg Storm Water Services, but were not part of the Pilot Stormwater Control Program.
+The following is a list of projects containing SCMs that were not part of the Pilot Stormwater Control Program.

 Dore Academy site

 Little Sugar Creek-Cullman Avenue (NoDa)

 Little Sugar Creek-7th Street to Elizabeth Avenue (CPCC)